RodrigoPAml/BoxEngine/README.md

 # BoxEngine

-BoxEngine is an engine to build 2D and 3D general applications, like games, using the scripting language lua.

-This engine is ideal to build applications using the abstract layers implemented with OpenGL for fast prototypes It uses the GameObject architecture to build the scene with script attached to give it behaviour.
+BoxEngine is an engine designed to build both 2D and 3D general applications, such as games, using the Lua scripting language.
+This engine is ideal for creating applications quickly, thanks to its abstract layers implemented with OpenGL, which facilitate fast prototyping.

+## Key Features:
+- **GameObject Architecture**: Construct your scene using a GameObject architecture, where scripts are attached to objects to define their behavior.
-The engine runs in c++ but the scripting language is in LUA (with JIT compiler), a Brazilian language.
+- **C++ Core**: The engine is built in C++ for performance, with Lua as the scripting language, featuring a Just-In-Time (JIT) compiler.

-Projects can be run in production mode (pass folder via argument) or editor mode
+- **Dual Mode Operation**: Projects can be run in two modes:
+  - **Production Mode**: Execute the project by passing the folder as an argument.
+  - **Editor Mode**: Utilize a built-in editor for project development.

 # Features

 ## Scripting features

+Read the scripting api documentation [here](https://github.com/RodrigoPAml/BoxEngine/blob/main/docs/api.md)

-* input module (keyboard and mouse)
+* Input module (keyboard and mouse)
-* audio module (2d and 3d audios)
+* Audio module (2d and 3d audios)
-* font module (with support for any .ttf)
+* Font module (with support for any .ttf)
-* camera module (support for 2d and 3d camera manipulations)
+* Camera module (support for 2d and 3d camera manipulations)
-* debug/logging module (logging support also in scripting)
+* Debug/logging module (logging support also in scripting)
-* texture module (allows to manipulate texture with the GPU)
+* Texture module (allows to manipulate texture with the GPU)
-* shader module (allows to create and use shader with the GPU)
+* Shader module (allows to create and use shader with the GPU)
-* vertex module (allows to allocate mesh with the GPU)
+* Vertex module (allows to allocate mesh with the GPU)
-* framebuffer module (manipulate framebuffer via GPU)
+* Framebuffer module (manipulate framebuffer via GPU)
-* primitives module (allows to draw basic shapes in 2d and 3d, including to draw textures)
+* Primitives module (allows to draw basic shapes in 2d and 3d, including to draw textures)
-* scene module (allows to instantiate GO and scripts and manipulate the game scene)
+* Scene module (allows to instantiate GO and scripts and manipulate the game scene)
-* import module (allows to import 3d object files, currently have a basic version)
+* Import module (allows to import 3d object files, currently have a basic version)
-* renderer module (allows to draw 3d models, currently have a basic version)
+* Renderer module (allows to draw 3d models, currently have a basic version)
-* GUI module (to do)
+* GUI module (to do, basically por ImGui inside framebuffer)
-* physics module (to do)
+* Physics module (to do)

 ## Editor features

-* Open an Create projects
+* Open and create projects
-* Play and Editor mode wich can be detected via script/go to manipulate the scene
+* Play and Editor mode which can be detected via script/GO to manipulate the scene
-* Manipulate game scene via Game Tree (create go, duplicate, delete)
+* Manipulate game scene via Game Tree (create GO, duplicate, delete)
 * Logs tab to help debug the editor and the application
 * Files tab to help manipulate project files (game assets)
 * Info tab to see engine internal information (instance of mesh, textures, fps, frametime)
-* Inspector to allow manipulate a gameobject, add scripts and modify project settings
+* Inspector to allow manipulate a game object, add scripts and modify project settings
-* Integration with vs code for scripting (recommend use lua server extension)
+* Integration with VS Code for scripting (recommend using Lua server extension)
+* Script debugging and much more

 ## Script example